saumitra2810/kvlly/README.md

 ### 3: I like coffee

 I was curious to see how the ecommerce integration with Stripe worked, so I built an additional page to let people buy me coffee.
 Not because I expect people to buy me coffee, of course.
 But I'm really good at talking about coffee.
 Some number of hours of work later, [here we are](https://kvlly.com/buy-kelly-coffee).

+### 4: Now I can blog!
+Wait... now I have to blog

+I figure if I'm going to talk about blogging, I should probably add it to my site as well.
+I don't have comments on there yet and the layout is super basic, but it technically works so I'm not upset.
+I only have [one blog post](https://kvlly.com/blog/learning-to-code-a-haiku) for you to enjoy at the moment.
+It took me a really long time to write.
+(No it didn't.)